tillchen/Hugo_Personal_Website/content/posts/2020-03-29-Design-Patterns.md

 7. Principle of Least Knowledge aka (Law of Demeter): talk only to your immediate friends.

 8. The Hollywood Principle (aka.
 Inversion of Control): (High-level components) Don't call us, we'll call you (low-level components).
+    * A form of IoC:  Dependency injection - a technique in which an object receives other objects that it depends on.

 9. Tell-Don't-Ask: A->B  instead of B->A->B for data.

 10. Build end-to-end (incrementally) instead of top-down nor bottom-up.

+11. In a Test-driven development (TDD), there's no need to do a big design up front.

+12. There's no need to prefix `m_` for private stuff.

 ## The Strategy Pattern